deven-org/boiler/README.md

    ```sh
    $ yarn compile:icons
    ```
-2. To check that your icon has been added run your porject locally and inspect the Icons tab:
+2. To check that your icon has been added run your project locally and inspect the Icons tab:

    ```sh
    $ yarn start